 More appalling is that for you to notice the stench, your fish must have died several days before.
 At least long enough for it to start decomposing.

-However, sometimes you’ll be home but not notice a dead fish because it’s quite hard to see inside a tank that’s closely planted or one full of decoration.
-So, you’ll want to keep your tankless cluttered.
+That said, attimes you’ll be home but still not notice a dead fish because it’s quite hard to see inside a tank that’s closely planted or one full of decoration.
+So, you’ll want to keep your aquarium less cluttered.

 An aquaria-wise chop is to do a fish roll call every once a while and keep an eye on sickly fish.
 Also, look out for lifeless bodies that’ll tend to float gradually.